ulule/django-separatedvaluesfield/README.rst

 5. Activate your environment with ``source .venv/bin/activate``
 6. Make modifications
 7. Write tests and execute them with ``make test``
+8. Be sure all test pass with ``tox``
-8. If all tests pass, submit a pull request
+9. If all tests pass, submit a pull request

 Compatibility
 -------------